-Greenville Montessori School consists of two primary classrooms serving children ages
+Greenville Montessori School consists of three primary classrooms serving children ages

 three to six.
 Each class offers a full Montessori curriculum with standard Montessori materials.
 Here the children learn through hands on experience and creative exploration.
 Enhanced learning and social development occur in this multi age setting.
 The youngest children observe and interact with the older children.
 In turn the older children serve as role models and learn responsibility and leadership skills.
 The materials in each classroom are grouped into the four major divisions: Practical Life, Sensorial, Math and Language

 Practical Life exercises are the starting point for the youngest child entering our classroom.
 These are tasks required for daily living which develop the child’s sense of order, coordination, concentration, and independence.
 There are four distinct groups of Practical Life exercises: care of person, care of environment, development of social relations, and movement.
 The children in our classes can be seen performing activities such as pouring, polishing, washing, sorting, dressing, and using simple tools.